Counting gluings of octahedra: Topology

 This paves the way for an induction.
 Consider $M\in\cM_{\max}$ and via the bijection of Section \ref{sec:Bijection} let $G$ be the corresponding graph.
 If $M$ has at least two square--vertices (i.e. $G$ has at least two bubbles), then it has a black vertex which is a cut--vertex (from the planarity of Proposition \ref{prop:Planar}).
 In terms of colored graphs, this black vertex corresponds to a cycle of $G$ alternating edges of colors 0 and 3.
 From the planarity of Proposition \ref{prop:Planar}, this cycle has a pair of edges of color 0 forming an edge--cut,

 Performing the cut and reconnecting the edges of color 0 on the left and on the right, one obtains two connected components,

-They are both graphs with less bubbles than $G$ and which maximize the number of faces for their numbers of bubbles.
+They are both graphs with less bubbles than $G$ and which maximize the number of bicolored cycles for their numbers of bubbles.
 Let us assume that they are both spheres.
 We can now reconstruct $G$ by the following sequence of operations.
 First, one inserts 3--dipoles on the two edges of color 0,

 A 3--dipole is a pair of vertices connected by all the colors except 0.
 Topologically, it is a 3--ball consisting of two tetrahedra glued along three triangles and whose boundary consists of two triangles of color 0.
 The insertion of a 3--dipole therefore does not change the topology.
 Then, we contract a black vertex with a white vertex on both sides.
 It means that the two chosen vertices are removed and their incident edges are attached pairwise respecting the colors.
 We choose to do it on vertices of the 3--dipoles (here circled by a dotted line),